 I am a consulting arborist and trainer living in Auburn, CA, with 40 years of municipal tree management, public administration, and urban forestry experience.
 I am passionate about the role of trees as community infrastructure, and performing tree work to industry standards and best practices using well-written specifications.
 The trees in our communities do not recognize boundaries, cannot move, and contribute to a high quality of life where people live.
 We only gain the benefits by growing trees.
 Just planting trees doesn’t work if they don’t grow.

-Responsible for administering the day-to-day business of Marin LAFCO and its regulatory and planning duties under State law in Marin County.
+Responsible for administering the day-to-day business of San Diego LAFCO and its regulatory and planning duties under State law in San Diego County.

 Ms. Spillett is a Program Manager for Davey Resource Group's Western Region Urban Forestry Program.
 She joined the DRG Team in 2001 as a consulting forester and has over 17 years professional experience working with utility forestry, urban forestry, land use planning, and natural resource management issues.
 Emily holds a Bachelor of Science degree in Environmental Forest Biology from the State University of New York College of Environmental Science and Forestry.
 Currently, she acting president of the California Urban Forest Council and a member and volunteer for the Western Chapter of the International Society of Arboriculture.
 She is an ISA Certified Arborist (WE-6702A).